SoftwareAG/c8y-docs/content/users-guide/administration-bundle/audit-logs.md

 ### Filtering logs

-In order to easily search through logs, you may filter logs by one of the following:
+In order to easily search through logs, you may filter logs by the following:

- - The type (alarm, operation, smart rule)
+ - The type (alarm, operation, smart rule, etc.)
  - A date range providing a "From" and/or a "To" date
  - The user